varunsubhash/Quora-Question-pairs/README.md

  - ____word_share____ = (word_common)/(word_Total)
  - ____freq_q1+freq_q2____ = sum total of frequency of qid1 and qid2
  - ____freq_q1-freq_q2____ = absolute difference of frequency of qid1 and qid2

+ <h3> 3.3.1 Analysis of some of the extracted features </h3>

+ - Here are some questions have only one single words.

+ - Minimum length of the questions in question1 :  1<br>
+ - Minimum length of the questions in question2 :  1<br>
+ - Number of Questions with minimum length [question1] : 67<br>
+ - Number of Questions with minimum length [question2] : 24<br>